pypy/pypy/pypy/doc/faq.rst

 * Second, and perhaps most important: do you have a really good reason for writing the module in RPython in the first place?
 Nowadays you should really look at alternatives, like writing it in pure Python, using ctypes if it needs to call C code.
+Other alternatives are being developed too (as of summer 2011), like a Cython binding.

 In this context it is not that important to be able to translate RPython modules independently of translating the complete interpreter.